Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-11-20-Covid-cocktails-3.md

 (Kalamata instead of a stuffed queen).
 At the very least I need proper garnish skewers.

+Basically everything I did on this was dumb and wrong.
+My FB followers informed me of that and they were correct.

 ### Addendum

 I tried this again later, and it went much better.

-In honor of... wait, no, he was an unrepentant wifebeater.
-To mark the passing of Sir Sean Connery: a dry martini.
+In honor of... wait, no, he was an unrepentant wife-beater.
+To mark the passing of Sir Sean Connery: I made another dry martini.

 - 2.5 oz London dry gin
 - 0.5 oz vermouth